CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

 ## Frame Extraction

 The first change I made to the pipeline was the [`ffmpeg`](https://www.ffmpeg.org/) script provided.
-The Pipeline used a script that would run the mpdecimate command to remove duplicate or “frozen frames”, moments in the animation where there is no movement, as `ffmpeg` is “extracting” the frames to condense down the frames to a final output around a 10th of the original size.
+The Pipeline used a script that would run the mpdecimate command to remove duplicate or “frozen frames”, moments in the animation where there is no movement, as `ffmpeg` is “extracting” the frames to condense down the frames to a final output around one tenth of the original size.
 Then a secondary filter using a computer vision model through a Jupyter script using `FiftyOne` would do one last sweep of any frozen frames mpdecimate would've missed to reduce the file size even further.

 [![](./images/Pipeline/Frame Extraction Header.png){: style="width:680px"}](./images/Pipeline/Frame Extraction Header.png)

-However, I came to find out much later there was a large spread of false positive frame removals for unknown reasons, and false negatives of frames that were kept from a combination of mpdecimate not considering jump cuts that repeat scenes after several cuts, and FiftyOne failing the second filter due to the Blu-ray encodings introducing enough pixelation changes between frames that it would defeat both filter’s deletion threshold.
+However, I came to find out much later there was a large spread of false positive frame removals for unknown reasons, and false negatives of frames that were kept from a combination of mpdecimate not considering jump cuts that repeat scenes after several cuts, and FiftyOne failing the second filter due to the Blu-ray encodings introducing enough pixelation changes between frames that it would defeat both filters' deletion threshold.

 ```
 ffmpeg -hwaccel cuda -i "video.m2ts" "Name_EpisodeNumber"_%d.png